 panel slides onto each other.
 They also will not be affected by wind like other door types can.

-- Traditional bi-fold doors can be hard to screen, however Wideline’s bi-fold doors can now be installed with a retractable fly screen.
+- Wideline’s bi-fold doors can now be installed with a fully retractable fly screen.

-- Sliding doors are easy to screen, with the option of additional tracks to allow for screen installation.
-A range of screen door types, including safety
+- Sliding doors are easy and inexpensive to screen, with the option of additional tracks to allow for screen installation.
+A range of screen door types,

-and security screen doors are available for sliding doors.
+including safety and security screen doors are available for sliding doors too.

 Door panel aesthetics: